Advocating for the Accused

 Sexual Assault in Texas

 Sexual assault, or rape, occurs when a person engages in sexual conduct with someone without their consent.
-This might mean the alleged victim was threatened by physical violence so they would submit to the offender, or it could mean that the alleged victim was otherwise unable to physically resist or understand what was happening.
-In other words, the absence of verbal consent constitutes a lack of consent for a sexual assault claim.
+This might mean the alleged victim was threatened by physical violence so that they would submit to the offender, or it could mean that the alleged victim was unable to resist or understand what was happening physically.
+In other words, the absence of verbal consent constitutes a lack of support for a sexual assault claim.

 Consent is also lacking when the defendant is in a place of authority or responsible for caring for the alleged victim, such as if the offender is a healthcare provider, public servant, clergy member, or employee of a residential facility.

 If any of the following apply, the crime of sexual assault may rise to the level of aggravated sexual assault:

 - the offender caused serious bodily injury or attempted to cause the death of the alleged victim;

 - the defendant placed the alleged victim in fear of death, serious bodily injury, or kidnapping;

 - the offense involved the use or exhibition of a deadly weapon;